tucnakomet1/zkVMs-bachelor-thesis/README.md

 ### RISC Zero

-Inside the main RISC Zero directory (`/risc0bench`) run the following command:
+Run the following command in the main RISC Zero directory (`/risc0bench`):

 ```bash
 cargo run -- --n 10 --sha256 --snark  # > log.txt
 ```
-- where `n` can be any integer (by default 20) and means the number of benchmark repetitions
+- where `n` can be any integer (by default 20) and denotes the number of benchmark repetitions
 - you can choose between flags `--fibonacci`, `--sha256`, `--poseidon`, `--poseidon2`
 - flag `--snark` is optional - if used, the Groth16 proof is generated
 - if you want to save logs, use also `> log.txt`

+> *There are two Poseidon hash implementation, one using SP1 library, the second (poseidon2) using RISC Zero library.*

 ### SP1